 Snacks and Lunches

-Snacks and Lunches can be ordered through MMI cafeteria or can be packed daily, all children should bring a protein based snack to school.
+Lunches can be ordered through MMI cafeteria or can be packed daily, all children should bring a protein based snack to school.
 If you choose to pack food for your child please ensure that their lunch box can keep food cold.
 All lunches ordered through MMI must be turned into the EEC by the due date listed on the lunch order form.
 Late lunch orders can not be provided through the EEC.

-Uniforms should be ordered through The Ginger House and are required daily.
+Uniforms should be ordered through Zoghby’s Uniforms and are required daily.
 Boys and girls are required to have a pair of Native water shoes in red, navy, blue or gray.
-In addition to their Natives, girl’s uniform shoes are a solid white tennis shoe such as a Ked.
+In addition to their Natives, girl’s uniform shoes are a solid white, velcro tennis shoe such as a Ked.
 Boy’s uniform shoes are solid grey velcro tennis shoes such as New Balance 990.
-J-Ray Shoes has samples of a variety of white shoes as well as grey New Balances in stock for your convenience but you are welcome to order shoes from the company of your choice.
+J-Ray Shoes has samples of a variety of white shoes as well as grey New Balances in stock for your convenience.
+However, you are welcome to order shoes from the company of your choice.
 Children should wear solid white socks.
-Girls wearing the uniform dress should wear bloomers daily and are welcome to wear white tights or leggings on cold days.
+Girls wearing the uniform dress should wear bloomers daily and are welcome to wear white tights or white leggings on cold days.
 Solid color red, blue or white sweaters, rain jackets, coats and sweatshirts are welcome when needed.
 If your child’s uniform or school supplies don’t meet the requirements listed on the EEC supply list we may ask that you replace them with an item that meets specifications.
 Please remember to write your child’s name on everything!
 If you send a lovie or blanket to school for your child to nap with please plan to leave it at the EEC for the week.
 We will send all sleeping items home on Fridays.

 If you would like to distribute birthday invitations to children at school please include the whole class.
 We are more than happy to send invitations home in children’s Daily Folders.